Yasser-R/v1-payment-api/source/includes/_masspay.md

 ```

-The MassPay API allows you to easily send up to 10,000 payments with a single API request.
+MassPay allows you to easily send up to 10,000 payments with a single API request.
 The payments are funded from a single user's specified funding source and processed asynchronously upon submission.

 Your MassPay `Job` will then be queued and processed.
 As the service processes a `Job`, each `Item` is processed one ofter the other, at an average rate of about 0.5 sec. / item.
 Therefore, you can expect a 1000-item MassPay Job to be completed in about 8 minutes.

-MassPay offers a significant advantage over repeatedly calling the [Send](#send-money) API for each individual transaction, which is the fact that a bank-funded MassPay Job only incurs a single ACH deposit to fund the entire batch of payments.
+MassPay offers a significant advantage over repeatedly calling the [Send](#send-money) endpoint for each individual transaction, which is the fact that a bank-funded MassPay Job only incurs a single ACH deposit to fund the entire batch of payments.

 The alternative approach incurs an ACH deposit from the bank funding source for each individual payment.
 Those who used this approach have reported incurring fees from their financial institutions for excessive ACH transactions, which inspired us to build the _Single Deposit_ feature.